 Having had several discussions about music composition with family members, I would like to talk about my experiences with trying to compose music, and how I evolved over 30 years.
-This is going to be a bit unpolished since I'm short on time.
 In the previous blog entries you can find links to some Youtube recordings for reference.
 Incidentally, I've completed part 3 of the Haunted Dreams series I've written, last song is titled Thelxiepeia's Lament.
 I started writing this 1/19/2013 and completed this on 3/23/2013.

 Context: I took 10 years of piano and solfege lessons, but never took a class in music composition.
 I decided this was a journey I had to take on my own.

 Snippet from someone's email conversation with my dad: I told my teacher I didn't want to just learn whatever was the current fad (as there are many fads even in composing).
 I wanted to learn the whole art over many generations.
 His belief was, to be a fluent composer you needed to know and write in all periods so that you can use any element in any style and that the future of music will include the entire repertoire of expression (from other cultures as well as the western tradition).
 I agreed wholeheartedly.

 My response: I agree in principal but this is hard to accomplish.
 I don't think I'll ever be able to write some of the stuff that Mozart wrote.
 I admit the larger your database of patterns is, the more flexibility you have.
 That's why I've definitely developed "my thing" over 30 years, but not that much beyond that unless I actually tried to sit down and play it so that I would at least get a feel for the style.